Dog breeds that affect your insurance coverage

 If you have a mixed breed that may include a dog from the restricted dog list, your insurer may still not cover your pet.
 In fact, your dog may not be insurable if it’s bitten someone in the past, even if it’s a poodle or a labrador.
-It’s best to be honest about your pet’s history and breed ahead of time instead of finding out you’re not covered after you file a dog bite claim.
+It’s best to be honest about your pet’s history and breed ahead of time instead of finding out you are not covered after you file a dog bite claim.

-Insurance companies aren’t required to insure everyone.
+Insurance companies aren’t required to cover everyone.
 They could cancel your homeowners insurance policy if you have a restricted breed from the homeowners insurance dog list or if you lie about the type of dog you have or its biting history.
-If you receive a notice from your insurer that your policy will be canceled, you could get an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
-Otherwise, you’ll need to look for a new insurance company.
+If you receive a notice from your insurer that your policy will be canceled, you could apply for an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
+Otherwise, you will need to seek new coverage with another carrier.